Jukebox History 1914-1933

 concerning the cabinet design, but this has not been confirmed and has to be

 researched further.
-The Sligh Furniture Co. supplied precious wood, walnut and mahogany, to AMI at the time.
-Considering
+The Sligh Furniture Co. supplied precious wood, walnut, and

 The Automatic Musical Instrument Co. was forced into receivership in